Skywalk at the Grand Canyon

 - The last 9 miles are bumpy and unpaved.

 - The views are not as spectacular as those in Grand Canyon National Park.

 - It is expensive.

 - Cameras are not permitted on the Skywalk.

 - Tourists are advised to bring sun protection (hat, sunglasses, and sunscreen) because the wait on the line is long and the summer heat, intense.

-- It is a work in progress and resembles a construction site.
+- It is a work in progress.

 If you are willing to make the long and rough drive, deal with the elements, and pony up the dollars, you may feel that the Grand Canyon Skywalk is a once-in-a-lifetime experience.
 Otherwise, it might be a better choice to just wait for the Grand Canyon Skywalk site to be more fully developed.